MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/role-based-access-control.md

-description: This article describes role-based access control in Kusto. ms.reviewer: orspodek ms.topic: reference ms.date: 05/28/2023
+description: This article describes role-based access control in Kusto. ms.reviewer: orspodek ms.topic: reference ms.date: 05/29/2023
 ---
 # Kusto role-based access control

 Kusto uses a role-based access control (RBAC) model in which [principals](/azure/data-explorer/kusto/management/access-control/referencing-security-principals) get access to resources based on their assigned roles.
 Roles are defined for a specific cluster, database, table, external table, materialized view, or function.
 When defined for a cluster, the role applies to all databases in the cluster.
 When defined for a database, the role applies to all entities in the database.

-Azure Resource Manager (ARM) permissions, such as being a subscription owner or a cluster owner, grant access to resources in the control plane.
-However, to access data within a Kusto resource, you need the data plane permissions outlined in this document.
-Data plane permissions are separate from control plane permissions and specifically govern operations within Kusto resources.
+Azure Resource Manager (ARM) roles, such as subscription owner or cluster owner, provide permissions for managing resources.
+The Kusto roles described in this document specifically grant permissions for accessing and administering data within Kusto resources.

 > [!NOTE]
-> ARM permissions are required for actions in the control plane.
-For example, to delete a database, you must have at least **Contributor** permissions on the cluster.
+> To delete a database, you need at least **Contributor** ARM permissions on the cluster.
 To assign ARM permissions, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

 ## Roles and permissions